 I, as Chief Executive and Accountable Officer for Transport Scotland, formally delegate financial management responsibilities to each Director for the propriety, regularity and good financial management of expenditure within their Directorate.
-This delegation is formally recorded and reviewed each year and is subject to audit scrutiny.
+This delegation is formally recorded and reviewed each year.